Elizabeth I: Heir presumptive

 In January and February 1554, Wyatt's rebellion broke out; it was soon suppressed.
-Elizabeth was brought to court and interrogated regarding her role, and on 18 March, she was imprisoned in the Tower of London.
+Elizabeth was brought to court from Ashridge and interrogated regarding her role, and on 18 March, she was imprisoned in the Tower of London.
 Elizabeth fervently protested her innocence.
 Though it is unlikely that she had plotted with the rebels, some of them were known to have approached her.
-Mary's closest confidant, Emperor Charles's ambassador Simon Renard, argued that her throne would never be safe while Elizabeth lived; and Lord Chancellor Stephen Gardiner, worked to have Elizabeth put on trial.
+Mary's closest confidant, Emperor Charles's ambassador Simon Renard, argued that her throne would never be safe while Elizabeth lived, and Lord Chancellor Stephen Gardiner worked to have Elizabeth put on trial.
 Elizabeth's supporters in the government, including William Paget, 1st Baron Paget, convinced Mary to spare her sister in the absence of hard evidence against her.
 Instead, on 22 May, Elizabeth was moved from the Tower to Woodstock Palace, where she was to spend almost a year under house arrest in the charge of Henry Bedingfeld.
 Crowds cheered her all along the way.
 (Note: "The wives of Wycombe passed cake and wafers to her until her litter became so burdened that she had to beg them to stop".)

 On 17 April 1555, Elizabeth was recalled to court to attend the final stages of Mary's apparent pregnancy.
 If Mary and her child died, Elizabeth would become queen, but if Mary gave birth to a healthy child, Elizabeth's chances of becoming queen would recede sharply.
 When it became clear that Mary was not pregnant, no one believed any longer that she could have a child.
 Elizabeth's succession seemed assured.